 Accessible Parking

-You may also request accessible parking signs in front of your house if you live in a multi-family building or if your driveway is inaccessible.
-You’ll find the form below in the “links, forms, and documents” section.
+You may also request accessible parking signage for your house if you live in a multi-family building or if your driveway is inaccessible.
+Accessible parking signs can be applied for using the city online permitting portal:

 Off-street parking

-There are well over 20,000 parking spaces in public and private parking lots and garages within walking distance of most destinations.
+Providence has over 20,000 parking spaces in public and private parking lots and garages within walking distance of many popular destinations.

 - Passenger pick up/drop off